Walter S. and Syrena M. Howell Essay Contest

 This scholarship and award is given annually to a ComArtSci undergraduate student who writes the best essay examining media bias, a subject of deep concern to Howell.
 He was a feisty newsman, in the best sense of the word, always wanting his staff and his newspaper to cover the news fairly, objectively and honestly.

-In your essay, which may be text, audio or video, use and cite three sources.
-In keeping with the spirit of this assignment, entries will be checked to ensure nothing has been generated by AI and that there is no plagiarism.
+In your essay, which may include text, audio or video, use and cite at least three sources.
+In keeping with the spirit of this assignment, entries will be checked to ensure nothing has been generated by artificial intelligence (AI) and that there is no plagiarism.
 Potential violations will be examined under the School of Journalism’s academic integrity policy.

 Essay Guidelines